Camp Lisa

 Camp Lisa is a children's album by Lisa Loeb.
+Loeb's sixth solo album, Camp Lisa is her second foray into children's music following the collaborative album Catch the Moon.
 The album features 19 children's camp songs, such as "Home on the Range", "Peanut Butter & Jelly", and "The Cookie Jar Chant".
 It was recorded and released in June 2008.
 It features a cover of the song "Ready for the Summer" from the film, Meatballs.